cddmp/enum4linux-ng/README.md

 ```
 ENUM4LINUX - next generation

-usage: enum4linux-ng.py [-h] [-A] [-As] [-U] [-G] [-Gm] [-S] [-C] [-P] [-O] [-L] [-I] [-R] [-N] [-w WORKGROUP] [-u USER] [-p PW] [-d] [-k USERS] [-r RANGES] [-s SHARES_FILE] [-t TIMEOUT]
+usage: enum4linux-ng.py [-h] [-A] [-As] [-U] [-G] [-Gm] [-S] [-C] [-P] [-O] [-L] [-I] [-R] [-N] [-w DOMAIN] [-u USER] [-p PW | -K TICKET_FILE | -H NTHASH] [--local-auth] [-d] [-k USERS] [-r RANGES] [-s SHARES_FILE] [-t TIMEOUT]
-                        [-v] [-oJ OUT_JSON_FILE | -oY OUT_YAML_FILE | -oA OUT_FILE]
+                        [-v] [--keep] [-oJ OUT_JSON_FILE | -oY OUT_YAML_FILE | -oA OUT_FILE]
                         host

 This tool is a rewrite of Mark Lowe's enum4linux.pl, a tool for enumerating information from Windows and Samba systems.
-It is mainly a wrapper around the Samba tools nmblookup, net,
+It is mainly a wrapper around the Samba tools nmblookup, net, rpcclient and smbclient.
+Other than the original
-rpcclient and smbclient.
-Other than the original tool it allows to export enumeration results as YAML or JSON file, so that it can be further processed with other tools.
-The tool tries to
-do a 'smart' enumeration.
+tool it allows to export enumeration results as YAML or JSON file, so that it can be further processed with other tools.
+The tool tries to do a 'smart' enumeration.
 It first checks whether SMB or LDAP is accessible on the target.
-Depending on the result of this check, it will dynamically skip checks (e.g. LDAP checks if LDAP
-is not running).
+Depending on the result of this check, it will dynamically skip checks (e.g. LDAP checks if LDAP is not running).
 If SMB is accessible, it will always check whether a session can be set up or not.
-If no session can be set up, the tool will stop enumeration.
-The enumeration process can
+If no session can be set up, the
-be interupted with CTRL+C. If the options -oJ or -oY are provided, the tool will write out the current enumeration state to the JSON or YAML file, once it receives SIGINT triggered by
+tool will stop enumeration.
+The enumeration process can be interupted with CTRL+C. If the options -oJ or -oY are provided, the tool will write out the current enumeration state to the JSON or YAML file, once it receives SIGINT
-CTRL+C. The tool was made for security professionals and CTF players.
+triggered by CTRL+C. The tool was made for security professionals and CTF players.
 Illegal use is prohibited.

 positional arguments:
   host

-optional arguments:
+options:
   -h, --help         show this help message and exit
   -A                 Do all simple enumeration including nmblookup (-U -G -S -P -O -N -I -L).
 This option is enabled if you don't provide any other option.
   -As                Do all simple short enumeration without NetBIOS names lookup (-U -G -S -P -O -I -L)